 For most people with ALS, primary treatment focuses on the management of symptoms, and may include physical, occupational, speech, respiratory, and nutritional therapies.
-Currently, there is one medication proven to help slow the progression of ALS.
-Other medications may help treat symptoms such as muscle cramping.
+Currently, there are two disease-modifying medications proven to help slow the progression of ALS.
+Other medications may help treat symptoms such as muscle cramping, drooling and pseudobulbar affects.

 Managing the symptoms of ALS is a process that may be challenging.
 However, there are many community resources available for support and assistance.